yuqi-zhang/atomic-system-containers-quickstart/README.md

 ## Building an Image

 The images from above can be viewed with either `docker images` or `atomic images`.
-You`ll notice that for running containers, the corresponding atomic image has a ">" next to it.
+You'll notice that for running containers, the corresponding atomic image has a ">" next to it.

 The above containers can be found at https://github.com/giuseppe/atomic-oci-containers.
 Here I would like to point out that the main difference between runc 1.0 and previous versions is how `runc run` and `runc start` works.
 Functionality that was in `start` is now in `run` (as of 1.0), and this is reflected in the `service.template` file's ExecStart.

-Once you are satisfied with the config files, you can (for example, with etcd)
+Once you are satisfied with the config files, you can locally build (for example, with etcd)

 `docker build -t etcd .`